 "What did the boy do?"

-"He was the oldest of the children who survived that first week of terror.
+"He was the oldest of the children who survived the first night of terror.
 I was watching them."
 She touched her blindfold.
 "My eyes were not 'shrouded' at that time."

 "He stole away to fight the dragon?" asked the prince.

-"That night the other women and I took the children and the old ones into the caves here in the cliffs, while below the men were defending the shore."
+"When the sun set the day after that horrible night, the other women and I took the children and the old ones into the caves here in the cliffs, while below the men were defending the shore."
 She held a single dragon scale in her hands.
 "The boy had a small spear, for training.
-One moment he was striking at shadows on the cave walls and then he was gone."
+One moment he was striking at moonshadows on the cave walls and then he was gone."
 She fingered the shiny chunk of dragonflesh.
 "He ran to the cliff edge and watched the beast breathe fire on his father and the other warriors.
 With all his strength he threw the little spear."
-The shimmering shield cast flickers of sunlight on her face.
+The scales on the shield cast flickers of sunlight on her chin and neck.
 "The dragon has a patch at the back of its head where its scales are soft.
 The boy's stick sunk in and held.
 The creature did not notice at first.
-Then the evil thing rose from its kill… Before I could reach the child–" She bent her head.
+Then the evil thing rose from its kill… Before I could reach the child–" She faced the floor.
 "He jumped."

 "Onto the back of the dragon?"